quicken/aws-meerkat/README.md

 ### Environment variables for running Unit-Test

-#### TEST_BITBUCKET_AUTHOR

-The raw author name that is expected to be returned by the Bitbucket API.
-The unit test asserts against this author.

-#### TEST_BITBUCKET_COMMIT

-For unit testing only.
-The commit id that is used by unit tests.

-#### TEST_BITBUCKET_REPO

-For unit testing only.
-The bitbucket repository id in the format "{workspace}/{repository}" that will be used by unit tests.

-e.g Given this command:

-"git clone git@bitbucket.org:myuser/myrepo.git"

-The repository id would be:

-"myuser/myrepo.git"

 #### TEST_CODE_BUILD_ID

 For unit testing only.
 A code build deployment id from a failed build.

-#### TEST_GITHUB_USERNAME

-The git hub username used to authenticate during unit testing.

-#### TEST_GITHUB_TOKEN

-The git hub token used to authenticate during unit testing.

-#### TEST_GITHUB_REPO

-The git hub repo used for unit test.

-#### TEST_GITHUB_AUTHOR

-The raw author name that is expected to be returned by the Git Hub API.
-The unit test asserts against this author.

-#### TEST_GITHUB_COMMIT

-The git hub commit used for unit testing.